Sermons

 23 August 2020

 Our family enjoys doing the Herald Sun quiz during dinner.
-It feels really good when you get the answer right – but even better when no one else knows the answer and you get that smirk on your face and proudly say – I know the answer.
-I wonder if Peter, today, had that same… Read more
+It feels really good when you get the answer right – but even better when no one else knows the… Read more

 Year A – – 11th Sunday after Pentecost – Irrevocable promises of God